November 10, 2022

 What is the battery acceptance rate?

 For example, a 2020 Chevy Bolt has an acceptance rate of 7.2 kW.
-A 32A HCS-40 will add about 24 miles of range per hour of charging.
-A 40A HCS-50 will not charge it any quicker because it is limited by the acceptance rate.
-So, our recommended station would be an HCS-40 for the fastest possible charge.
+A 32 Amp HCS-40 will add about 24 miles of range per hour of charging.
+A 40 Amp HCS-50 will not charge it any quicker because it is limited by the acceptance rate.
+Our recommended station is an HCS-40 for the fastest possible charge.

 Calculating charge times

-First, find the output power of the charging station by multiplying the amperage and voltage, then divide by 1000 to convert the number to kilowatts (kW) to make it more manageable.
+First, find the output power of the charging station by multiplying the amperage and voltage, then divide by 1000 to convert the number to kilowatts to make it more manageable.

-240V x 48A = 11,520 W
+240 V x 48 A = 11,520 W

 11,520 W / 1000 = 11.52 kW = charging station output power